25 Hidden Gems on Netflix Canada You Need to Watch Right Now

 Police officers Brian Taylor (Jake Gyllenhaal) and Mike Zavala (Michael Pena) patrol the streets of South Central Los Angeles, often finding themselves in the crosshairs of rival gangs.
 After investigating a house fire, they stumble upon a cell full of human trafficking victims and learn that the home is connected to a powerful drug cartel.
 The partners soon fear that their lives—and the lives of their families—are in danger.

-Now that you know the best hidden gems on Netflix Canada, check out the 25 best movies on Netflix according to Rotten Tomatoes.
+After you’ve watched the best hidden gems on Netflix Canada, discover the 25 best movies on Netflix Canada according to Rotten Tomatoes.